Have you been injured in an accident that was not your fault?

 Find out more: Serious injury compensation claims

-Under a CFA, Hatfield injury claimants will also not have to pay any fees upfront.
+Hatfield injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Hatfield, Hertfordshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Hatfield, Hertfordshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?